Primitive wonderful varieties

+In this paper we complete the proof of the Luna conjecture along the lines of this program.
+Thanks to \cite[Theorem 2]{Lu01} and the Luna-Vust theory of embeddings of spherical homogeneous spaces (see \cite{Kn91}), this completes the classification of {\em spherical varieties}, i.e.\ normal $G$-varieties where a Borel subgroup of $G$ has a dense orbit.

+Another proof of the Luna conjecture, with different methods, has been proposed by S.~Cupit-Foutou in \cite{CF}.

-In \cite{BP11}, we have extended the existing reduction techniques to groups $G$ of any semisimple type, and introduced new ones.
-The resulting notion of primitive wonderful varieties is given here in Definition~\ref{def:primitive}.
-Their combinatorial counterparts, the primitive spherical systems, are discussed by the first-named author in \cite{B09}, where a complete list of them is also obtained.
+Our work is based on the original strategy of \cite{Lu01}; we also apply some additional techniques developed in our previous article \cite{BP11}, which lead to an updated and more restrictive definition of primitive wonderful varieties and primitive spherical systems, see Definition~\ref{def:primitive}.
+The combinatorial properties of this notion have been already discussed by the first-named author in \cite{B09}, where a complete list of primitive spherical systems is obtained.